50 Food Gifts from 50 States

 Each tamale that is made at Tucson Tamale Company is hand-rolled and wrapped in a traditional corn husk.
 The tamales are also certified gluten-free; and hormone-, antibiotic- and lard-free.
 What you fill find in the meat, vegetarian, and vegan tamales, though, is loads of flavor, like red and green chiles.
 For a variety, opt for Happiness in a Box: two packs each of Green Chile Pork and Cheese, Green Chile Chicken, Green Chile & Cheese, and Black Bean & Cheese for a total of 16 tamales.

-Washington D.C.: Chili Out
+Washington D.C.: Ben's Chili Dogs